JohnCoene/javascript-for-r/_book/1-02-basics.md

 To ensure the code in this book can run regardless of the reader's machine or editor, the asset directory is always specified explicitly (when used).
 This is probably advised to steer clear of the potential headaches as, unlike the default, it'll work regardless of the environment.
 If you are using golem [@R-golem] to develop your application, then you should not worry about this as it specifies the directory internally.

-Below we build a basic shiny application, however, before we define the ui and server we use the `shiny::addResourcePath` function to specify the location of the directory of static files that will be served by the server and thus accessible by the client.
+Below we build a basic shiny application.
+However, before we define the ui and server, we use the `shiny::addResourcePath` function to specify the location of the directory of static files that will be served by the server and thus accessible by the client.
 This function takes two arguments, first the `prefix`, which is the path (URL) at which the assets will be available, second the path to the directory of static assets.

 We thus create the "assets" directory and a JavaScript file called `script.js` within it.